 So, if you want to be sure you’re getting it right, here are some common mistakes to look out for that businesses make and can lead to unnecessary stress and penalties.

-Not checking tax codes or using the wrong tax code
+codes or using the wrong tax code

 Every year we all get our tax-free allowance.
 This gets converted into a tax code so that employers can pay employees the right amount of pay.
 However, there are many instances where HMRC may adjust your employee’s tax code.